 Turns out, this freeform approach is a recipe for disaster.
-According to a study by McKinsey, 94% of executives are unsatisfied with innovation results — meaning today’s organizations are wasting time and money on innovation programs that don’t measure up.
+According to Gartner, the average innovation program has a success rate as low as 17% to 45% — meaning today’s organizations are wasting time and money on innovation programs that don’t measure up (Source: Gartner, G00385719).

 Here are seven steps you can take as an innovation leader to move from “I don’t get it” to “I’ve got this!” when senior management says, “Just go innovate.”